The Oldest Bars In Dallas, Far As We Can Determine.

 But we’ve still got a few old-ass bars, plus a few that are only old in terms of just being a local business.
 Some of them are younger than the Super Bowl and your mother, too.

-I say all this because it's important to remember these places while they're still with us.
+I say all this because it’s important to remember these places while they’re still with us.
 The legendary Longhorn Ballroom, which opened its doors in 1950 and hosted some of the craziest concerts in Dallas history, only has private events today.
-The 1937-opened Pastime Tavern, meanwhile, was the oldest standalone bar in the entire city before it shut down this past New Year's Eve.
+The 1937-opened Pastime Tavern, meanwhile, was the oldest standalone bar in the entire city before it shut down a few years back.
 Dallas was even once the home to the longest continually operating lesbian bar, a spot called Buddies II, before time got the best of it three years ago.

 With the help of a few old blog posts, a lot of comment sections and some bartenders who would’ve preferred to be serving drinks over fielding our queries, we compiled the below look into what we’ve determined to be the oldest bars we’ve still got going around here.